 - Continuation of operations- First and foremost, contingency planning is essential for ensuring the continuity of business operations in the event of an unexpected event.
 By being prepared for potential risk factors and implementing a plan of action should they arise, managers can minimize the disruption caused by an unforeseen situation.

 - Manage Risk- A good contingency plan will help you proactively manage risk.
-By anticipating potential problems and planning, you reduce the chances that an actual issue will become severe enough to disrupt your business.
+By anticipating potential problems and planning, you reduce the chances that an actual issue will become severe enough to disrupt your team operations.

 - Responsiveness- A good contingency plan will be responsive to changes in the business environment.
 By being agile and able to adjust your plans as needed rapidly, you can ensure that you are always prepared for whatever might come your way.